tytydraco/yessleep/out/My_story_with_the_old_fish.md

 Out of politeness, I waved back, but avoided holding eye contact; his figure was far too strange.
 Even so, he remained there, wearing old clothes that had once been white.

 I decided to ignore him.
 I was about to stand up when I heard:
-“Lucas, young Lucas!
+“Marco, young Marco!
 Don’t you remember me?”

 The voice was rough, aged, worn through, and it came from that man.